idia640/course-materials/example-case-study-idea.md

-# Example Case Study Idea
+# Example Case Study Idea - Tornado warnings

 ## Problem

 Despite the availability of high quality weather predictions and advance warning, every year people die from tornadoes.
 What can be done to save lives?

 ## Who will you study?

 This is where ethnographic research is important.
 Who can you interview or survey?
 Are there people that have survived tornadoes who described why the acted/or didn’t act, or if they were aware/not aware of a warning in a timely manner?
 Maybe in a specific town or area?

-For this class, if you can’t find informants, you could do  some research online to answer this question.
-Other people have survived tornados and been interviewed in newspapers, surveys, and case studies.

 ## Before your research